 - SharePoint Sites (SharePoint 2010, SharePoint Online)

-On the surface, this sounds like a reasonably simple process, recognising that in the majority of cases, the source and destination are the same (same provider, same architecture, same technology).
+On the surface, this sounds like a reasonably simple problem to solve, recognising the consistency between the source and destination (same provider, same architecture, same technology).
 Unfortunately, this is where the challenge begins…

 Microsoft prioritise new Office 365 customers, therefore have comprehensive playbooks and FastTrack services (including automation) to migrate users from legacy and competing services (e.g. Exchange On-Premise, Lotus Notes, Google Apps, etc.)